Nella1a/nextjs-advice-generator/README.md

 ### Clone the repository

 First, clone the repository.
-Then, you can run the application either using Docker or local (without Docker).
+Then, you can run the application either using Docker or locally (without Docker).

 ```
 git clone https://github.com/Nella1a/nextjs-advice-generator.git